 By Sudipto Ganguly | June 25, 2015

-Sri Lanka made two changes to their bowling attack from the first Test and handed a debut to 23-year-old paceman Dushmantha Chameera, replacing Nuwan Pradeep.
+Sri Lanka made two changes to their bowling attack from the first Test, handing a debut to the 23-year-old Chameera in place of Nuwan Pradeep.

-Off-spinner Tharindu Kaushal, 22, will also play only his second Test after replacing the injured Dilruwan Perera.
+Off-spinner Tharindu Kaushal, 22, was called up for his second Test appearance after he replaced the injured Dilruwan Perera.